andrewsunglaekim/js-functions-semantics-and-abstractions/readme.md

 That said, it being a zoom call, look for pauses and defer to other speakers that begin earlier.

-Alternatively, another way to get heard or ensure a question is answered is to propose the question in the slack channel #js-functions-abstractions
+Alternatively, another way to get heard or ensure a question is answered is to propose the question in the zoom chat

 ### Admin - installation
 Install this repository if you'd like to run any of these scenarios locally.